Qatar urges a Gaza ceasefire after 'positive response' from Hamas

 “An entire family was gone in an instant.
 What was their fault?” the children’s grandfather, Majed al-Mashwakhi, said, sobbing.

-Neither the GHF nor Israel’s military immediately responded to questions about the casualties reported by Nasser, Awda and al-Aqsa hospitals.
+Israel’s military did not immediately respond to questions about the casualties reported by Nasser, Awda and al-Aqsa hospitals.

 The Palestinian death toll in the war surpassed 62,000 on Monday, according to Gaza’s Health Ministry, which is part of the Hamas-run government and staffed by medical professionals.
 The ministry does not say how many of the dead were civilians or combatants, but says women and children make up around half of them.